ℹ️ Privately connect from Cloudflare to other clouds

-And if you haven't read that, you gotta, gotta, gotta check it out because that's a really, another great example about how we are making it incredibly easy for this to just be plug and play.
+If you haven't read that, you got to, got to, got to check it out because that's a really another great example about how we are making it incredibly easy for this to just be plug and play.

 That's the mentality behind all of Cloudflare one, one stop shop, complete solution.

 So you can focus on the things that you need to focus on and not on like, how does my MPLS connect to this thing?

 And like debugging MPLS issues, like nobody wants to debug MPLS issues.